JeremyAnsel/xwa_TgSmush/TgSmush2/zip/readme.txt

     char* videoDataPtr;
 };

-The PrimarySurface::Flip method is called each time a video frame is rendered.
+The PrimarySurface::UpdateOverlayDisplay method is called each time a video frame is rendered.

 *** License ***